-Federer’s path to 18 Grand Slam tennis titles - SWI swissinfo.ch
+Federer’s path to 19 Grand Slam tennis titles

 Is Roger Federer the so-called GOAT, the “greatest of all time”?
 Arguably yes.
 What is certain, however, is that he has won the most grand slam titles.
 But how does his career development compare with those of his current rivals?
 Is he an early starter or late developer?
 A swissinfo.ch graphic looks at the evidence.

+The following content is sourced from external partners.
+We cannot guarantee that it is suitable for the visually or hearing impaired.

-Federer isn’t the oldest person to win a grand slam tennis title in the Open Era (Ken Rosewall was 37 in 1972), but the 35-year-old Swiss, who won the Australian Open for the fifth time on Sunday, lifted his 18th trophy at an age when most professionals have retired.
+Federer isn’t the oldest person to win a grand slam tennis title in the Open Era (Ken Rosewall was 37 in 1972), but the 35-year-old Swiss, who won a record-breaking eighth Wimbledon singles championship by defeating Marin Cilic in straight sets on Sunday, lifted his 19th trophy at an age when most professionals have retired.

 That said, he was hardly an early starter: he won his first title (Wimbledon 2003) when he was a month short of 22 (Mats Wilander, Boris Becker and Michael Chang were all 17).
 Several grand slam winners still in action won their first title at a younger age, including Novak Djokovic, Rafael Nadal and Juan Martin del Potro.